technofocus-pte/SAP-plus-extend-and-innovate-with-Data-and-AI/Hands-on lab/HOL step-by step - SAP_plus_extend_and_innovate_with_data_and_ai.md

     ![Synapse Studio displays with the Data hub selected.
 The Linked tab is selected from the center pane.
 The Azure Data Lake Storage Gen2 and datalake items are expanded.
 The sales-payments-parquet container is selected.
 In the data explorer tab the context menu on the dbo.SalesPaymentsFull.parquet file displays with the New notebook item expanded and New Spark table selected.](media/ss_datahub_newsparktable.png "New Spark table")

 2. This will open a notebook with some code scaffolded.
-In the Notebook toolbar, select to Attach to **SparkPoolSmall**.
+In the Notebook toolbar, select **SparkPoolSmall** from the Attach to dropdown.
 In the code cell, change the table name that is being saved to `default.SalesPaymentsFull`.
 Select the **Run all** button from the toolbar. **Note**: It will take a few minutes for the Spark cluster to be provisioned.

     ![A Synapse notebook displays with code to create a new Spark table scaffolded.](media/ss_createsparktablenotebook.png "Spark notebook")